Healthe-Matters Logo

 Does this mean we have to stop blowing stuff up on July 4th?
 Of course not!
 But it does mean we have to blow stuff up safely.
 (And not blow up our thumbs.)

-Here are some simple Rules of Thumb to protect yours this Independence Day weekend:
+Some Rules of Thumb to protect yours this Independence Day weekend:

 DO encourage children to watch the fireworks from a safe distance and supervised.